Who We Are

 Powers holds a BFA in Ceramics from Rhode Island School of Design and an MFA in Sculpture from Massachusetts College of Art and Design.
 She has attended residencies at MERZ – Scotland, Vermont Studio Center, Haystack, and Penland.
 Powers’ recent curatorial projects include The Art of Lobbying, Raising the Gavel, Elemental, What Do We Have To Say?, and The Art of Storytelling.
 Her work has recently been shown at MassArt x SoWa in Boston, First Street Gallery in NYC, The Black Box Gallery in Oregon, and SAGE Gallery in Wyoming.

-Amy Gillian Wilson | Instructor
+Amy Wilson | Instructor

-Amy is a ceramicist, interdisciplinary artist and educator.
+Amy is a ceramicist, interdisciplinary artist, and educator.
 She has been practicing ceramics for over ten years and specializes in hand-building sculptural forms.
 In her practice, she integrates several disciplines spanning ceramics, wood-working, paper mache, and fiber arts to construct large-scale sculptures and installations.
 She sees clay as a very valuable opponent and teacher, as it constantly demands our flexibility, investigation, and inventiveness.
 She holds a Bachelor of Fine Arts from the School of the Art Institute of Chicago and a Masters of Fine Arts in Ceramics from Cranbrook Academy of Art.
 Additionally, Amy has worked as a visual arts instructor for several K-12 public schools and possesses a deep love for helping students express themselves through the arts.

 Warwick Laing | Instructor

-Warwick (they/them) is a mixed media artist and educator who earned their BFA in Ceramics from the Kansas City Art Institute in 2023.
+Warwick (they/he) is a mixed media artist and educator who earned their BFA in Ceramics from the Kansas City Art Institute in 2023.
 While their interest in the arts is wide-ranging, their work is primarily based in clay, specifically wheel-thrown objects that find their place in homes or sculptural installations.
 As an educator, Warwick strives to help their students make connections between their day-to-day lives and their creative expression, both inside and outside of the classroom.

 Moon Rodríquez Diestler | Instructor